trisct/DeepSDF/train_with.md

 ### Continuing from a Saved Optimization State

 If training is interrupted, pass the `--continue` flag along with a epoch index to `train_deep_sdf.py` to continue from the saved state at that epoch.
-Note that the saved state needs to be present --- to check which checkpoints are available for a given experiment, check the `ModelParameters', 'OptimizerParameters', and 'LatentCodes' directories (all three are needed).
+Note that the saved state needs to be present --- to check which checkpoints are available for a given experiment, check the `ModelParameters`, `OptimizerParameters`, and `LatentCodes` directories (all three are needed).

 ### Shape Completion